RWKV/rwkv.cpp/README.md

 This project provides [a C library rwkv.h](rwkv.h) and [a convinient Python wrapper](python%2Frwkv_cpp%2Frwkv_cpp_model.py) for it.

-[RWKV](https://arxiv.org/abs/2305.13048) is a novel large language model architecture, [with the largest model in the family having 14B parameters](https://huggingface.co/BlinkDL/rwkv-4-pile-14b).
+[RWKV](https://arxiv.org/abs/2305.13048) is a large language model architecture, [with the largest model in the family having 14B parameters](https://huggingface.co/BlinkDL/rwkv-4-pile-14b).
 In contrast to Transformer with `O(n^2)` attention, RWKV requires only state from previous step to calculate logits.
 This makes RWKV very CPU-friendly on large context lenghts.

+[RWKV v5](https://huggingface.co/BlinkDL/rwkv-5-world) is a major upgrade to RWKV architecture, making it competitive with Transformers in quality.
+RWKV v5 models are supported.

 Loading LoRA checkpoints in [Blealtan's format](https://github.com/Blealtan/RWKV-LM-LoRA) is supported through [merge_lora_into_ggml.py script](rwkv%2Fmerge_lora_into_ggml.py).

-⚠️ **Python API was restructured on 2023-09-20**, you may need to change paths/package names in your code when updating `rwkv.cpp`.

 ## Quality and performance

 If you use `rwkv.cpp` for anything serious, please [test all available formats for perplexity and latency](rwkv%2Fmeasure_pexplexity.py) on a representative dataset, and decide which trade-off is best for you.

+In general, `RWKV v5` models are 2 times slower than `RWKV v4` models, and require from 1.5 times (sequence length = 1) to 6 times (sequence length = 64) more memory.

 Below table is for reference only.
 Measurements were made on 4C/8T x86 CPU with AVX2, 4 threads.
+The models are `RWKV v4 Pile 169M`, `RWKV v4 Pile 1.5B`.

 | Format    | Perplexity (169M) | Latency, ms (1.5B) | File size, GB (1.5B) |
 |-----------|-------------------|--------------------|----------------------|